Demonstrate your commercial sense and talent for selling by doing a sales apprenticeship and earning while you learn

 Many apprenticeships in other disciplines contain a sales-related component.
 For example, in the second year of Sky's two-year marketing apprenticeship, you'll get to spend time in online trading.
 This gives you the opportunity to upsell and cross sell the media company's TV and mobile packages to customers via its website.

-Read about the key attributes you'll need to make it as a successful salesperson at top 5 skills for a career in sales.
+Take a look at the top 5 skills for a career in sales.

 How much will I be paid?

-While employers can choose to pay more, the current minimum apprenticeship wage for those aged under 19 and an apprentice, or 19 or over and still in your first apprenticeship year is £3.70 (from April 2018).
-If you're 19 or over and you've completed your first year as an apprentice, you're entitled to the National Minimum Wage, which is £5.90 per hour (for those aged 18-20) or £7.38 (21-24).
-This is covered in more detail at what is an apprenticeship?
+While employers can choose to pay more, the current minimum apprenticeship wage for those aged under 19 and an apprentice, or 19 or over and still in your first apprenticeship year is £3.90.
+To find out more, see what is an apprenticeship?

 How do I become a sales apprentice?